-Here is the relevant divorce information you need if you reside in West Virginia and want to make informed decisions for you and your children.
+Here is the relevant West Virginia divorce information you'll need if you want to make informed decisions for you and your children.
 You can read through an overview of the various laws relating to divorce, support, and custody issues.
 If you need, you can contact skilled divorce professionals to assist you in your divorce, or access divorce papers or online options if you prefer to handle everything yourself.

 There are local support services to help ease the transition for both you and your children.
 You'll also find child support tools and domestic abuse help.
 For parents with minor children, there is also information on the divorce parenting classes in WV.